-The Company estimated the fair value for corporate straight bond and conversion option based on an external expert's valuation report.
+The Company estimated the fair value for warrant obligation based on an external expert's valuation report.
 The calculated fair values are estimated by using Binomial Model.
 The measure is based on significant inputs that are not observable in the market, which are Level 3 inputs.
-Key valuation assumptions include (a) a discount rate of 1.4532% at December 31, 2011, which are based on risk-free rates plus issuer's risk premium for the expected terms.
-The risk-free rate of 0.9139% applied for the expected terms of 3.6 years at December 31, 2011, was derived from the yield rate of 2 years and 5 years ROC central government bond at the reporting date.
-The investee's risk premium of 0.54% at December 31, 2011, that is based on the risk premium of the unsecured bank loan of the peer; (b) an expected volatility of 40.78% at December 31, 2011, was used in the valuation of conversion option, which are based on the average historical volatility of the issuer's publicly traded shares.
+Key valuation assumptions include (a) a risk free rate of 0.58% for the expected terms of 0.81 years is derived from the yield rate of 1 years Zero-Coupon ROC central government bond at the reporting date; (b) an expected volatility of 46.35%, which is based on the average historical volatility of the comparative companies' publicly traded shares.